fstien/ktor-opentracing-span-naming-demo/README.md

         GlobalTracer.registerIfAbsent(tracer)

-3. Install the `OpenTracingServer` feature into the application call pipeline.
+3. Install the `OpenTracingServer` feature into the application call pipeline ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/bc82ba2239d0ec6c19a899ad334376b8ff7dfb33)).

         install(OpenTracingServer)

-4. Install the `OpenTracingClient` feature onto the http client.
+4. Install the `OpenTracingClient` feature onto the http client ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/bc329cd63eb2bd85fdab82158d111f5db8467bd0)).

         install(OpenTracingClient)

-5. Instrument method calls using the `span` helper function.
+5. Instrument method calls using the `span` helper function ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/7e0cf72743760ec1f863017fd6da4c0427390778)).

         = span {

     From the lamdba expression passed to `span`, you can add tags or logs to the span by calling `setTag()` or `log()`.

 6. In the `build.gradle`, add a task to copy the content of the `src` directory into an `intermediate` directory, then replace `span {` with `span(classAndMethodName(this, object {})) {` and `import com.zopa.ktor.opentracing.span` with `import com.zopa.ktor.opentracing.*`.
 The replacements import the `classAndMethodName` from `ktor-opentracing` and passes a call to it to the `span` function.
-This will name our span after the class and method name.
+This will name our span after the class and method name ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/36c0abb050d085b9f01337c14f5a8811708aecd2)).

         task copyIntoIntermediateAndReplaceSpanName(type: Copy) {
                 from 'src/'